 |Recommended PSU||300W – 400W||400W – 450W|

-At the end I would like to say that both these graphics cards are great for 1080p gaming.
-RX 470 is certainly faster than GTX 1050 Ti in terms of processing power, games and benchmarks but GTX 1050 Ti is a lot cheaper and is powerful enough to play games on high settings at 1080p.
-So for mainstream users or users on budget GTX 1050 Ti is the card that I recommend but if you have slightly higher budget then you can go for RX 470 also.
+In the end, I would like to say that both these graphics cards are great for 1080p gaming.
+RX 470 is certainly faster than GTX 1050 Ti in terms of processing power, games, and benchmarks but GTX 1050 Ti is a lot cheaper and is powerful enough to play games on high settings at 1080p.
+So for mainstream users or users on a budget GTX, 1050 Ti is the card that I recommend but if you have a slightly higher budget then you can go for RX 470 also.

 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)